MaxRan92/StockBook/README.md

   - After finishing you are ready to deploy.
 There is the proper functionality in the 'deploy' tab which needs to connect GitHub.
 However, as of the date of this writing, the GitHub connection is not functioning.

   - To solve it, you can deploy via Gitpod terminal.
 To do so:
-     - To log in to Heroku from GitPod, enter: "heroku login -i"
+     - Log in your Heroku account from GitPod, enter: "heroku login -i"
-     - Once authenticated, enter: "heroku git:remote -a {app_name}", where app name is the name given on Heroku
+     - Once authenticated, enter: "heroku git:remote -a {app_name}", where app name is the name given on Heroku to the app just created.
-     - Add and commit any changes to the code, if applicable
+     - Add and commit any changes to the code, if applicable.
      - Push both to GitHub and Heroku:
-       - git push origin main
+       - "git push origin main"
-       - git push heroku main
+       - "git push heroku main"

   - Go back to the App page on Heroku, press "More" on the top right corner to monitor the deployment logs

-  - Once the deployment is finished, you should be able to see the site clicking on 'Open app' on the top right corner
+  - Once the deployment is finished, you should be able to see the site clicking on 'Open app' on the top right corner of the page.